 - Do not have enough time to complete a strong submission

 There are sometimes exceptions to these rules.
-Often companies choose to tender for a contract they know will result in failure in order to gain the experience and receive constructive feedback.
-This feedback is then put into practice on a more achievable bid.
+Often companies choose to tender for a contract purely to gain experience of the bid management process and receive constructive feedback which can then be put into practice on a more achievable bid.

 Answer the question